 Another way to distinguish between daisies and chamomile is by looking at their pollen buds.
 Daisy pollen buds are usually round and compact, while chamomile pollen buds are more elongated and less compact.
 Additionally, chamomile pollen buds may have a small protrusion at the tip, which is not present in daisy pollen buds.

-In summary, daisies and chamomile have distinct differences in appearance that can help you identify them.
-While daisies typically have broader leaves and white petals with a yellow center, chamomile has more delicate, feathery leaves and white petals with a yellow center.
+Daisies and chamomile have distinct differences in appearance that can help you identify them.
+While daisies typically have broader leaves and white petals with a yellow centre, chamomile has more delicate, feathery leaves and white petals with a yellow centre.
 Additionally, chamomile pollen buds are more elongated and less compact than daisy pollen buds.

 Similarities Between Chamomile Vs Daisy